cs2043-sp16/lecture-demos/lec08/SOLUTION.md

 done
 ```

 Basically, we have to search for the common items in both and replace them.
-Four new html files will be generated, and you can open one of `home.html`, `about.html`, `work.html`, or `play.html` and navigate between them :)
+Four new html files will be generated, and you can open one of `home.html`, `about.html`, `work.html`, or `play.html` in your browser and navigate between them :)